DEBCAF/Reservia/README.md

 # Reservini

 Personal booking app for hangout purposes.
-You can also rewrite it to fit your own booking workflow.
+It is currently coded to me, so you can also rewrite it to fit your own booking workflow.

 ## Features